Levier

-Levier (/fr/) is a commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.
+Levier (/fr/; Arpitan: L'Vi) is a commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.
 On 1 January 2017, the former commune of Labergement-du-Navois was merged into Levier.

 Geography

 Levier is located 20 km from Pontarlier, 45 km from Besançon, and 14 km from the TGV station at Frasne.

+Population

+Population data refer to the commune in its geography as of January 2025.

 Economy

 The economy is based on forestry.